PrincetonUniversity/openpiton/README.md

 > Note that the address map is different from the standard OpenPiton configuration.
 DRAM is mapped to `0x8000_0000`, hence the assembly tests and C programs are linked with this offset.
 Have a look at `piton/design/xilinx/genesys2/devices_ariane.xml` for a complete address mapping overview.

 > Also note that we use a slightly adapted version of `syscalls.c`.
 Instead of using the RISC-V FESVR, we use the OpenPiton testbench monitors to observe whether a test has passed or not.
 Hence we added the corresponding pass/fail traps to the exit function in `syscalls.c`.

+> For simulation Questasim 10.6b, VCS 2017.03 or Verilator 4.014 is needed
+ (older versions may work, but are untested).

+> You will need Vivado 2018.2 or newer to build an FPGA bitstream with Ariane.

 #### Running RISC-V Tests and Benchmarks